Cray-HPE/docs-csm/operations/conman/Troubleshoot_ConMan_Failing_to_Connect_to_a_Console.md

         ncn-m001# ipmitool -H XNAME -U $USERNAME -E -I lanplus sol deactivate
         ```

-    4. Retry conman to verify the connection has been reestablished.
+    4. Retry ConMan to verify the connection has been reestablished.